fbgranell/fbgranell.github.io/_projects/supervised_learning_implementation.md

 <a id='section4'></a>
 ### Results

-In all test examples, I found that the cost function decreases in every iteration, as we expected.
+In all test examples, I found that the cost function decreases in every iteration, as expected.
 All examples followed this pattern:

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">